 A bone scan is a radiology procedure used to look at the skeleton.
 It is done to find areas of physical and chemical changes in bone.
 A bone scan may also be used to see if treatment of certain conditions is working.

 A bone scan is a type of nuclear radiology procedure.
 This means that a tiny amount of a radioactive substance is used during the scan to assist in the exam of the bones.
 The radioactive substance, called a radionuclide, or radioactive tracer, may either be increased or decreased in abnormal areas of bone.

-The radionuclide emits a type of radiation, called gamma radiation.
-The gamma radiation is detected by a scanner, which processes the information into a picture of the bones.
+The radionuclide gives off a type of radiation, called gamma radiation.
+The gamma radiation is detected by a scanner.
+This processes the information into a picture of the bones.

 The areas where the radionuclide collects are called "hot spots."
-They may be a sign of conditions such as cancerous bone tumors, metastatic bone cancer (cancer that has spread from another site, such as the lungs, to the bones.
-Other conditions include those related to the bone, such as bone infection and bone injury not seen on a regular X-rays.
+They may be a sign of conditions such as cancerous bone tumors and metastatic bone cancer.
+This is cancer that has spread from another site, such as the lungs, to the bones.
+Other conditions include those related to the bone, such as bone infection and bone injury not seen on regular X-rays.

 Bone scans are most commonly used to look for the spread of cancer.
-Because cancer cells multiply rapidly, they will appear as a hot spot on a bone scan.
+The bone surrounding the cancer will appear as a hot spot on a bone scan.
 This is due to increased bone activity in the area of the cancer cells.
 Bone scans may also be used to see how much cancer there is before and after treatment in order to see if the treatment is working.

 Other reasons for doing a bone scan may include:

-There may be other reasons for your doctor to recommend a bone scan.
+There may be other reasons for your healthcare provider to recommend a bone scan.

 The amount of the radionuclide injected into your vein for the procedure is small enough that there is no need for precautions against radioactive exposure.
 The injection of the tracer may cause some slight discomfort.
-Allergic reactions to the tracer are rare, but may occur.
+Allergic reactions to the tracer are rare, but may happen.

-If you are allergic to or sensitive to medications, contrast dyes, or latex, be sure to tell your doctor.
+If you are allergic to or sensitive to medicines, contrast dyes, or latex, be sure to tell your healthcare provider.